fuzzylite/pyfuzzylite/README.md

 ```

 #### Documentation
-The documentation for the `fuzzylite` library is available at: [www.fuzzylite.com/documentation/](https://www.fuzzylite.com/documentation/).
+The documentation for the `fuzzylite` library is available at: [fuzzylite.com/documentation/](https://fuzzylite.com/documentation/).

 #### Contributing
 All contributions are welcome, provided they follow the following guidelines:
- - Pull requests are made to the [master](https://github.com/fuzzylite/pyfuzzylite/tree/master) branch
+ - Pull requests are made to the [development](https://github.com/fuzzylite/pyfuzzylite/tree/development) branch
  - Source code is consistent with standards in the library
  - Contribution is appropriately documented and tested, raising issues where appropriate
- - License of the contribution is waived to match the license of the FuzzyLite Libraries
+ - License of the contribution is waived to match the licenses of the FuzzyLite Libraries

-***

 ### <a name="features">Features</a>